Deploying Gel to Google Cloud

 gel --dsn $GEL_DSN --tls-security insecureGel x.x (repl x.x) Type \help for help, \quit to quit. gel> select "hello world!";

-To make this instance easier to work with during local development, create an
+To make your remote instance easier to work with during local development,

 The command groups gel instance and gel project are not